• Skip to primary navigation

 • You can also chill you hands to make sure that the dough stays cold.

-• Freeze unbaked cut biscuits in a seeped zip lock and bake whenever you want biscuits!
+• Freeze unbaked cut biscuits in a sealed zip lock bag and bake whenever you want biscuits!
 They keep unbaked in the freezer for 3 months!!

 • Handle the dough as little as possible.
 This recipe calls for folding the dough multiple times, but you still want a springy and soft dough.
 Overhandled dough will result in tough and gummy biscuits.